gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Activity page displays four types of recent activities: Provisioning, Alerts, Backups, and Permissions.
     - This permission is recommended for those responsible to monitor or view activities and their statuses within |morpheus|.
     -
+  * - Operations: Alarms
+    - None, Read, Full
+    - Determines access to the Alarms tab in the Activity section (Operations > Health)
+    - The Alarms tab is where alarms are listed and acknowledgement actions can be taken against them
+    - This permission is recommended for those responsible for monitoring -
   * - Operations: Analytics
     - None, Read, Full
     - Determines access to the Operations > Analytics page.